 You can ensure that you always have the right tool for the job by buying one of Wirefy’s crimping tool sets.
 Our specialist tools are capable of crimping any terminal type and size, so you’ll always be able to get the job done.

-How to Prepare Wires for Crimping
+How to Prepare Wires and Wire Insulation for Crimping

 The foundations of a great crimp begin with preparation.
 That starts with, as we mentioned above, having the right tool for the job.
 The goal with the wire is to achieve a clean cut that doesn’t present any damage to the wire.
 Remember that the insulation around the wire can vary from one wire to the next, so don’t just reach for the nearest tool — make sure you have the right one.
 That does double for cable cutters; they might look like they can do the job, but they can’t.